ipld/specs/selectors/selector-syntax.md

 ### Whitespace and Comments

-Comments are allowed in this syntax and will be preserved by auto-formatters wen possible, but will be stripped when converting to URL style and are not included in the IPLD representation of the selector.
+Comments are allowed in this syntax and will be preserved by auto-formatters when possible, but will be stripped when converting to URL style and are not included in the IPLD representation of the selector.

 A comment starts at `#` and ends at end of line.